 In addition to the access to peaceful walking trails, abundant wildlife and fishing, and breath-taking scenery, Sitka is home to some of Alaska’s best culture and historic sites.
 There are twenty-two sites that are listed on the National Register of Historic Places, including the Russian Blockhouse, Russian Bishop’s House, Princess Maksoutoff’s Grave, and Castle Hill.
 Cultural events worth visiting on a Sitka yacht charter include the Summer Music Festival, the New Archangel Dancers performing authentic Russian folk dances, and the collection of Tlingit and Haida totem poles at the Sitka National Historical Park.

-Sitka is for the Nature Lovers
+Sitka is the Perfect Destination for Nature Lovers

 Nature lovers will enjoy the hiking trails through the beautiful rainforest up into the mountains, as well as education centers like the Alaska Raptor Center and Fortress of the Bear.
 The temperature in Sitka reaches a high of 62-degrees Fahrenheit in August and a low of 30-degree in January.

 Visit Sitka on your next Alaska yacht charter for the perfect combination of nature and culture.